rtmath/Portland-Chess-Club/README.md

 ## Installation
   * Clone this repository to a location on your computer
-  * Add a file named api-keys.ts that exports the following code (adding your api key info from firebase):
+  * Add a ~/src/app/api-keys.ts file with the following code (adding your api key info from firebase):
    * ```export var masterFirebaseConfig = {
     apiKey: "YOUR API KEY HERE",
     authDomain: "YOUR AUTHDOMAIN HERE",
     databaseURL: "YOUR DATABASE URL HERE",
     storageBucket: "YOUR STORAGE BUCKET HERE",
     messagingSenderId: "YOUR MESSAGING SENDER ID"
     };```
-  * Navigate to that location using your console/terminal and run the following commands:
+  * Navigate to the repo location using your console/terminal and run the following commands:
     * npm install
     * bower install
     * ng serve